apioo/psx/doc/concept/value_object.rst

   value or another value object

-* The class must be immutable so it must be not possible to modify the state of an value object once it was created
+* The class must be immutable so it must be not possible to modify the state of a value object once it was created

 * The class must have a constructor with two behaviours.
 If only one argument was passed to the constructor this value represents the string representation of